Quivers with potentials for Grassmannian cluster algebras: Quivers with potentials of Grassmannian cluster algebras

 \section{Quivers with potentials of Grassmannian cluster algebras}

-We introduce in this section a quiver with potential $(Q(D),F, W(D))$ for each Postnikov diagram $D$, and study the compatibility of geometric exchange of $D$ and the mutation of the quiver with potential.
-We also consider the dimension of the corresponding Jacobian algebra $\mathcal{P}(Q(D),F, W(D))$ and we establish the unique non-degenerate (thus unique rigid) quiver with potential associated to the Grassmannian cluster algebra ${{\mathcal{A}}_{(Q(D), F, W(D))}}$ up to right-equivalence.
+We introduce in this section two quivers with potentials $(\overline{Q}(D),F(D),\overline{W}(D))$ and $(Q(D),W(D))$ for each Postnikov diagram $D$, and verify the compatibility of geometric exchanges of $D$ and the mutations of these quivers with potentials.
+This ensures we may define quivers with potentials $(Q,W)$ and $(\overline{Q},F,\overline{W})$ for a Grassmannian cluster algebra up to mutation-equivalence.
+Then we prove the rigidity of $(Q, W)$ and the finiteness of the dimension of the corresponding Jacobian algebra $\mathcal{P}(Q, W)$.
+We also show that $(Q, W)$ is the unique rigid QP over the quiver $Q$ of the Grassmannian cluster algebras up to right-equivalence, and for each QP in the mutation class of $(Q, W)$, we show that the quiver determines the potentials up to right-equivalence.

-Note that the iced quiver $(Q(D),F)$, associated to a Postnikov diagram $D$, does not contain external arrows, which have no influence on the ``cluster structure" of the cluster algebra ${\mathcal{A}}_{(Q(D),F)}$.
-However, by adding some external arrows in $(Q(D),F)$, we show they play an important role in the (Frobenius) categorification of the cluster algebras (see Section \ref{sec:application}).
-It is also important for the properties about the IQP itself (see Remarks \ref{rem:geo-ex-and-mut}, \ref{rem:nonrigidity} and \ref{rem:nonJacobi-finite}).
-Some special choice of such arrows ensures that we are able to define the QP associated to the Grassmannian cluster algebras (see Remarks \ref{rem:geo-ex-and-mut} and Definition \ref{def:QP for Grassmannian cluster algebra}).